johnbeve/PHI-696/Project-1/TimPrudhomme_Project1.md

 $B ≡ M\sqcap ∃parentOf^-.(∃parentOf)$

   * "Someone is a brother of someone else iff they're a male and there's a parent of that someone who is also a parent of that someone else"
-  * This relation should also be defined as irreflexive, symmetric, and transitive
+  * `TODO:` This relation should also be defined as irreflexive, symmetric, and transitive

 (b) `A that says that x is an aunt of y`
 $A ≡ \neg M \sqcap ∃parentOf^-.(∃parentOf.(∃parentOf))$

   * "Someone is an aunt of someone else iff they're not male and there's a parent of that someone, who is also a parent of another, who in turn is a parent of that someone else"
-  * This relation should be irreflexive, asymmetric, and intransitive
+  * `TODO:` This relation should be irreflexive, asymmetric, and intransitive

 (c) `C that says that x and y are cousins`
 $C ≡ ∃parentOf^-.(∃parentOf^-.(∃parentOf.(∃parentOf))) $

   * "Someone is a cousin of someone else iff they have a parent, who has a parent, who is the parent of another, who is the parent of that someone else"
-  * This relation should be irreflexive, symmetric, and intransitive (for first cousins)
+  * `TODO:` This relation should be irreflexive, symmetric, and intransitive (for first cousins)

 The following formulas can be defined using the DL extension $N$, which adds Number Restrictions $(\leqslant n r)$ and $(\geqslant nr )$ where $n$ is a positive number: